danog/MadelineProtoDocs/docs/API_docs/constructors/updateUserTyping.md

 ---
-title: updateUserTyping
+title: "updateUserTyping"
-description: The user is preparing a message; typing, recording, uploading, etc. This update is valid for 6 seconds.
-If no repeated update received after 6 seconds, it should be considered that the user stopped doing whatever he's been doing.
+description: "The user is preparing a message; typing, recording, uploading, etc. This update is valid for 6 seconds.
+If no repeated update received after 6 seconds, it should be considered that the user stopped doing whatever he's been doing."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateUserTyping